We acknowledge the traditional owners of the land we work on and travel through and we pay our respect to elders past

-If you're unsure of what size to order, please contact me for advice.
-It's helpful to tell me the sizes of clothes you already own and your most common fit issues.
+If you're unsure of what size to order, please contact us for advice.
+It's helpful to tell us the sizes of clothes you already own and your most common fit issues.

 - Skirts and pants come with a stretch waistband, designed to accommodate size fluctuations.
 The main measurement here is low hip (or around your bum and the top of your thighs).